 I put them in boiling water, then use an advanced kitchen timer to set the timing precisely.
 In just a few minutes, I get a homemade, fresh, and tasty meal.

 Since noodles represent a key part of different types of dishes worldwide, they can be served in cold and hot dishes.
 They can also be served in soups, boiled, or fried as a main dish to be combined with various veggies or meats.
 As you can notice, noodles aren’t just boring staple food.

 They’re super versatile and differ a lot in taste, depending on the amount of salt that has been utilized in the making process and what their primary origin was.

 The salt helps loosen the gluten proteins and gives that malleable noodle.
 Last but not least, noodles are filling, affordable, and super delicious.

 Pasta: Tasty, Filling But Relatively Expensive

-Most people believe (including myself until I did my research) that pasta originated from Italy.
+Most people believe (including myself until I did my research) that pasta originated from Italy because there are numerous Italian dinner ideas with pasta.
 That’s not true.
 It first came from Arabia.
 However, the name is Italian.